Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Discussion

 We observe that the simulated adsorption kinetics strongly depend on the protein concentration, which is in agreement with experimental studies \cite{Daly2003a, Robeson1996, Su1998a, Lu2004}.
 Furthermore, the adsorption kinetics are dependent on the salt concentration, as, due to the change in the decay of the electrostatic potentials, the repulsive forces between already adsorbed proteins and newly approaching ones becomes more dominant in comparison to the attractive forces with the surface.
 This observation is again in agreement with experiments\cite{Daly2003a}.

 The conditions of the adsorption simulation to a mica surface match experimental studies conducted at 5~mM ionic strength by \citet{Daly2003a} using, among other techniques, streaming current measurements to investigate the saturated surface coverage, based on the adsorption mechanisms proposed by \citet{Robeson1996} under the same conditions.
 The surface coverage obtained of 2.3~${\mathrm{mg}\slash\mathrm{m^2}}$ is slightly higher than in the experimental studies (2.0~${\mathrm{mg}\slash\mathrm{m^2}}$).
 However, the reported amount was observed in the first layer on the surface.
 If we only consider the first layer (adsorption curves not shown), we obtain around the same value of 2.0~${\mathrm{mg}\slash\mathrm{m^2}}$.
 Especially for the mica surface, however, it is not possible to identify whether the adsorption curves for different concentrations will converge to the same level, as the levelling off is very slow at the lower concentrations.
+Even for the simulations extended to 30~$\mu$s (Supporting Information, section~2) a plateau region was not reached, particularly at the lower concentrations.
 Simulating even higher concentrations would, however, further increase the artificial effect of repulsion between the proteins in the bulk that pushes them towards the surface, which does not occur to such a degree in experiments at more dilute conditions.

 The qualitative features of the adsorption kinetics to the silica surface match those for the mica surface.
 The adsorption curves for the two highest concentrations appear converged at the end of the simulations.
 However, it is unclear if the small remaining difference in the number of adsorbed proteins between the two plateaus is due to additional repulsion between the proteins in bulk, or if it would vanish after a much longer simulation time.
 Two experimental studies using neutron reflection\cite{Su1998a} and dual polarization interferometry\cite{Lu2004} reported surface coverages of 3.29, 2.10 and 0.74 ${\mathrm{mg}\slash\mathrm{m^2}}$ for protein concentrations of 4, 1 and 0.03 ${\mathrm{mg}\slash\mathrm{ml}}$, respectively, so our result is slightly higher than that for the lower protein concentration.
 As the final surface coverage is much lower than that obtained by just considering the first layer at the mica surface, this shows that the adsorption to the silica surface is not limited by available space on the surface, but rather regulated by the electrostatic interactions between the proteins and the surface.
 In contrast, for the higher protein concentrations, the neutron reflection study reports several adsorption layers, which we, however, only observe for the more highly charged mica surface.